olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557679733095](readme-images/1557679733095.png)

 Now, let's describe the node family.
-First, every graph element should be identified as a subset of the Cartesian product of several sets of integers.
-To add a set in the product, we
+First, every graph element should be identified as a subset of the Cartesian product of several sets of integers (let's call it identifier).
+Each set in the product (identifier part) is described by Name, BeginTemplate and EndTemplate.
+To refer to identifier part in any expression, use \_\_*Name*\_\_.
+Begin template and end templates must be expression, which will be evaluated to integer in the debugger.

 ![1557679976713](readme-images/1557679976713.png)